7 Things That Make a Fabric Print Ideal for Slipcovers

 1. Fabric Type

-Look for designs printed on plain canvas, duck and slub canvas.
+Look for designs printed on plain canvas, duck and slub canvas that are tightly woven.

 2. Fiber Content